nricciardi/nmd/DEVELOP.md

 - [x] Compile only a subset of documents
 - [ ] Paper format support (A3, A5, ...)
 - [x] MD to NMD converter
+- [ ] Include all .nmd file in running directory as default option in dossier configuration

 ### Features in Progress for current version